datashines/datashines.github.io/_posts/2019-02-28-Text-To-Image-Using-GANs.md

 Sincere thanks to the [authors of the reference paper](https://arxiv.org/pdf/1605.05396.pdf), [author of the reference repo](), and
-[Faisal Mehfooz](https://www.linkedin.com/in/faisalmehfooz/)for helping with demo web api for this project
+[Faisal Mehfooz](https://www.linkedin.com/in/faisalmehfooz/) for helping with demo web api for this project